 The first stage of the project involved a strategic assessment of existing wayfinding processes and how people are navigating our Crawley, Claremont and Albany campuses.
 This work was completed in 2017 and in February 2018, a development application for new signage was lodged with the City of Perth.

 The University is working with ID/Lab and Mediabank to deliver this project.
-The signage is expected to be fully in place by August 2018.
+The signage is expected to be fully in place by early 2019.

 For further information relating to this project, contact UWA's Urban Planning Manager, David O'Brien.